donlnz/simple-osr-ruleset/Classes/Alchemist.md

 ***Dissection***.
 The Alchemist can use their Biology skill to attempt to recover alchemically viable matter from a defeated foe.

-***Radical Experimenter.*** Spend ingredient Ud to research combinations, 2 weeks of uninterrupted research for x% chance per Ud
+***Radical Experimenter.*** Spend ingredient Ud to research combinations, 2 weeks of uninterrupted research for x% chance per Ud.